Please see our Kitesports Training calendar for course dates

 All British Kitesports Powerkite Instructor Training Courses (ITC’s) are run by British Kitesports Powerkite Examiners and are open to all Kitesports enthusiasts of a suitable standard of riding proficiency/experience.
 The aim of the British Kitesports Powerkite ITC is to produce good, competent, keen and professional powerkiting instructors.
 The emphasis on the course is around safety, communication skills, professional attitude and conduct as an ambassador for kitesports and the British Kitesports.
 The British Kitesports ITC is the most comprehensive and up to date ITC which includes the entire British Kitesports teaching scheme and career path and details on working in the UK and overseas.
 The syllabus forms the core of the course package with further areas that include foil training as well as single skin kites, further safety inputs and the legal and administrative requirements an instructor must be aware of when setting up their own school within the UK.

 British Kitesports can put you in touch with centres for training in both of the above – this training must be done preceding the start date of the ITC.
-A complete five-day fast track course can be undertaken to accredit persons to powerkite, Landboard, buggy instructor, First aid certificate including basic powerkite course.
+A complete two day fast track course can be undertaken to accredit persons to powerkite, Landboard, buggy instructor, First aid certificate including basic powerkite course.

 The course is delivered over 2 days although often an evening session is run on the first day concluding the course on the end of the second day.